GPII/ul-website/README.md

 Before you can run using `docker-compose`, you will need to create `/srv` and all of the subdirectories referenced in the [`docker-compose.yml` file](./docker-compose.yml) in this repository.
-You will also need to ensure that you have built the required ul-website and ul-imports containers, see the [Deployment documentation](./docs/deploying-updates.md) for details.
+You will also need to ensure that you have built the required ul-website and ul-imports containers, see the [deployment documentation](./docs/deploying-updates.md) for details.

 Once those installation steps are complete, you can start the UL API with live server log messages using a command like: